Nitrogen Gas Distribution Diagram

 Competitive acrylic desiccators brands offer expensive moisture control systems that are dependent on electro-mechanical switches to control moisture flow.
 These systems are subject to maintenance with repair / replacement in the long run with compromised reliability.
 Ironically, most desiccators in service have no RH% moisture control at all and often consume excess nitrogen to compensate.

-The Nitro-Save® Humidity Control Monitor significantly reduces the nitrogen required to maintain pre-set relative humidity (RH) in desiccators and includes a solenoid control valve and internal sensor system to regulate the nitrogen flow in response to the high humidity set point.
+The Nitro-Save® Humidity Control Monitor significantly reduces the nitrogen required to maintain pre-set relative humidity (RH) in desiccators.
+It includes a solenoid control valve and internal sensor system.
+This regulates the nitrogen flow in response to the high humidity set point.